Gerald Edmonds, Ph.D.

 Laura is an associate director for Institutional Effectiveness and Assessment.
-She works with faculty and staff to develop and implement campus assessment efforts to enhance learning and the student experience.
-She has extensive experience in articulating goals, outcomes, and objectives; developing assessment and action plans; creating assessment instruments; collecting both qualitative and quantitative data; analyzing and interpreting results; and communicating findings.
-Laura started at Syracuse University in 1996 in the Center for Instructional Development (CID), which later became the Center for Support of Teaching and Learning (CSTL) and is currently the Office of Institutional Research (OIR).
+She collaborates with faculty and staff to develop and implement campus assessment efforts to enhance learning and the student experience.
+This includes all aspects of the assessment process from articulating goals, outcomes, and/or objectives to collecting evidence and using results to inform decision-making.
+Laura is also focused on building professional development and recognition opportunities and reconceptualizing the University’s course feedback framework to increase engagement in the assessment process.
+Laura started at Syracuse University in 1996 in the Center for Instructional Development (CID), which later became the Center for Support of Teaching and Learning (CSTL) and then the Office of Institutional Research (OIR).
 She joined Institutional Effectiveness and Assessment in summer 2017.

 Laura received her BA in History from Allegheny College and MS in Instructional Design, Development, and Evaluation from Syracuse University.

 Amanda Johnson Sanguiliano